Dr. Peter Chang (Immediate Past Chair)

 Kam Lo, a retired banker, has been the current Chair of Hong Fook Mental Health Foundation since 2015.
 Prior to retirement, she was the Vice President and Market Leader in the retail bank of TD overseeing the operation and growth of 23 retail branches.
 She has been volunteering at Hong Fook since 2005 and is passionate about providing equal access to mental health care to ethnic communities.
 Through fundraising and volunteer development at the Foundation level, she is hoping to help the Association to deliver more under-funded programs and workshops with minimum wait time.
 She would love to see that one day everyone in our community can support each other in “Taking the Mental Health Journey Together.”

 Julia Zhang obtained a Bachelor’s Degree in English Language and Literature from Beijing Foreign Studies University and a Master’s Degree in Law from Peking University.
 From 1991 to 1994, Julia worked with many international organizations to assist companies to enter into China.
 In 2010, she established JD Development Group in Markham, Ontario.
 Currently, she has been managing the company as a team leader to design, build, and operate over 1700 Rez-One student bedrooms in Waterloo, Ontario.
 She joined Hong Fook Mental Health Foundation since October 2011.
-She was the Co-Chair of the 2017 Gala.
+She was the Gala Co-Chair in 2017 and 2018.

 Michael Ma has been in the Information Technology industry for thirty years globally.
 His experience spans many industries including financial services and public health care.
-He has held senior executive positions including as the Chief Information Officer for the Hong Kong Hospital Authority.
-He is currently a corporate Vice President for TD Bank Group.
-Michael is passionate in volunteer work where he has served on boards of many Not-For-Profit organizations, universities and government bodies.
+He has held senior executive positions including as the Chief Information Officer for the Hong Kong Hospital Authority, and a corporate Vice President for RBC Financial Group and TD Bank Group.
+Michael currently owns a management consulting practice.
+He is passionate in volunteer work where he has served on boards of many Not-For-Profit organizations, universities and government bodies.
 He is currently a Board Vice Chair in the City of Toronto’s Yonge-Dundas Square.
 Michael holds Fellowship and membership in two Institute of Corporate Directors (FHKIoD and ICD), Fellowship at Hong Kong Computer Society (FHKCS), B.Sc. and MBA degrees, and other professional titles.

 Dr. Peter Chang